 The Profession and the Program

-The primary role of Emergency Medical Services (EMS) professionals is providing patient care in pre-hospital settings and during transfers of patients between health care facilities.
-They respond to requests for out-of-hospital health care, assess patients, initiate treatment under written or verbal orders from a physician, and if needed, transport patients to an appropriate facility.
-Care that otherwise would be available only in an emergency department is taken into the community.
-EMS professionals also care for patients who are being transported between health care facilities, both in ground vehicles and on aircraft.
+The primary role of Critical Care Paramedics is providing patient care in out of hospital settings and during transfers of patients between health care facilities.
+They respond to requests for health care, assess patients, initiate treatment under written or verbal orders from a physician, and if needed, transport patients to an appropriate facility.
+Care that otherwise would be available only in an emergency department and ICU is taken into the community.

-The EMS Professions Department provides course work necessary to prepare students for practice as competent entry-level: ECAs, EMTs, Advanced EMTs, Paramedics, and Critical Care Paramedics.
-Graduates are eligible for the certification exams offered by the National Registry of Emergency Medical Technicians (NREMT) and for certification or licensure by the Texas Department of State Health Services (DSHS).
-Students who complete the Critical Care Paramedic (CCP) courses can take the certification exam offer by the Board of Critical Care Transport Paramedic Certification.
+The EMS Department provides course work necessary to prepare students for practice as competent entry level Critical Care Paramedics.
+Graduates are eligible for the certification exams offered by the Board of Critical Care Transport Paramedic Certification.

 Admission to the Department

 To be admitted to EMS Department courses, students must first meet the basic entrance requirements for admission to Temple College.
 However, admission to Temple College does not constitute automatic acceptance into the EMSP coursework.

 Persons enrolling in the Critical Care Paramedic course must:

 1. Apply for and achieve admission to Temple College.

 2. Provide documentation of immunizations against tetanus, diphtheria, mumps, measles, rubella, varicella, influenza, and hepatitis B.

 3. Provide documentation of a negative tuberculosis skin test or chest x-ray performed within the previous six months.